Transforming the Way We Grow Food

 When you think about conservation in Idaho, agriculture may not be the first thing that comes to mind.
-Yet, agriculture, an industry that touches nearly every aspect of life in Idaho, holds the potential to unlock solutions to some of our most complex environmental challenges.
+Yet, agriculture is an industry that touches nearly every aspect of life in Idaho.
+Roughly 22% of the state’s total land area is in cropland, and agribusiness accounts for 20% of Idaho’s gross state product each year.

 Quote: Brad Johnson